Hildebrand Law, P.C. mobile logo

 The ramifications from Nold can be insulated, however, by a court’s choice not to make provision for certain unresolved property issues, since non-decreed community property becomes held as tenants-in-common after the trial.

 If you have questions about failure to include an issue in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.